-- The 65% target was not met for ambulances arriving within 8 minutes to calls for patients with life threatening conditions (54.7%); - 72.7% of patients were seen within 4 hours in A&E/MIU (target 95%) and 914 patients spent longer than 12 hours (target 0); - 466 ambulance handovers were reported as taking longer than 1 hour during March 2021; - Reporting has been stood down for of non-mental health patients with delayed transfers of care.
-However, census day patient count for Mental Health has continued and saw 13 patients delayed in March '21, i.e. they were medically fit to leave hospital but needed another form of support in place for them to leave; - 37.8% of stroke patients were admitted to a stroke unit within 4 hours in March '21 (target 59.3%); - o In February, 66% of patients on the Single Cancer Pathway (SCP) were treated within 62 days of the point of suspicion.
-This is a decrease of 2% from the previous month (68%).
-Performance reflects the continued increase in demand for diagnostic investigations beyond available capacity. - In February, 39.2% of ophthalmology R1 patients were seen by their clinical target date or within 25% in excess of their clinical target date.
-This is significantly below the 95% target; - In March, 5,702 patients were waiting over 8 weeks for access to diagnostic services; - o In March, 401 patients were waiting more than 14 weeks for a specific therapy; - In March, referral to treatment targets failed to be met.
+- The 65% target was not met for ambulances arriving within 8 minutes to calls for patients with life threatening conditions (54.7%); - 914 patients spent longer than 12 hours (target 0); - o 466 ambulance handovers were reported as taking longer than 1 hour during March 2021; - Reporting has been stood down for of non-mental health patients with delayed transfers of care.
+However, census day patient count for Mental Health has continued and saw 13 patients delayed in March '21, i.e. they were medically fit to leave hospital but needed another form of support in place for them to leave: - In March, 5,702 patients were waiting over 8 weeks for access to diagnostic services; - o In March, 401 patients were waiting more than 14 weeks for a specific therapy; - In March, referral to treatment targets failed to be met.
 25,868 patients waited in excess of 36 weeks from referral to treatment (0 target), and 55.5% of patients were treated in under 26 weeks from the date of referral; - In March, we reported 14 C.difficile infections, 28 E.coli infections and 8 S.aureus infections; - o In March, 7 serious incidents were due for closure and 2 were closed within the WG specified timescales.
 It should be noted that 71% of these incidents were reported by the Mental Health service.
-These incidents are usually complex in nature and often involve HM Coroner; - 70% of Complaints were resolved within 30 working days in March; - Neurodevelopment and Psychological Therapy services continue to be significantly below target (80%).
-In February, 15.9% of children/young people received a neurodevelopmental assessment in under 26 weeks.
-28.2% of adults waited less than 26 weeks for a psychological therapy; - o Between Oct and Dec '20, 90.1% of children had 2 MMR doses by age 5; - o 95.9% of babies had the recommended 3 doses of the '6 in 1' vaccine by their 1st birthday between Oct to Dec '20; - Staff appraisals are below target at 65.3% (target 85%); - 82.8% of staff have completed their mandatory training (target 85%); - o Performance for Consultants and SAS Doctors with a current Job Plan continues to decline with only 23% compliance in March (target 90%); - We have a financial plan with a year-end projected deficit of £25.0m.
-The current financial position at the end of February is £22.9m deficit against a deficit plan of £22.9m.
+These incidents are usually complex in nature and often involve HM Coroner; - o 70% of Complaints were resolved within 30 working days in March; - Neurodevelopment and Psychological Therapy services continue to be significantly below target (80%).
+In March, 21.7% of children/young people received a neurodevelopmental assessment in under 26 weeks.
+27.7% of adults waited less than 26 weeks for a psychological therapy; - Between Oct and Dec '20, 90.1% of children had 2 MMR doses by age 5; - 95.9% of babies had the recommended 3 doses of the '6 in 1' vaccine by their 1st birthday between Oct to Dec '20; - Staff appraisals are below target at 65.3% (target 85%); - 82.8% of staff have completed their mandatory training (target 85%); - o Performance for Consultants and SAS Doctors with a current Job Plan continues to decline with only 23% compliance in March (target 90%); - We have a financial plan with a year-end projected deficit of £25.0m.
+The year-end financial position at the end of March is £24.991m deficit.